| | | |

 Heat lamps (with caution)

-I hesitate to suggest using a heat lamp because they can be extremely dangerous fire hazards.
+I hesitate to suggest using a heat lamp because it can be an extremely dangerous fire hazard.
 With that being said, I do know that folks still use them.
 In addition, I occasionally use them as well.
+And, on the coldest nights, I would safely use one if I it were the only option and I had exhausted all the other important requirements (ventilation, sealing drafts, bedding, etc.).

-Heat lamps provide sufficient amounts of warmth, which is why they’re so popular when raising chicks.
-If you do make the decision to use a heat lamp in an enclosed space, do it responsibly.
-Check that there is the smallest risk of fire possible.
+Heat lamps provide sufficient amounts of warmth.
+This is why they’re so popular when raising chicks.
+If you do decide to use a heat lamp in an enclosed space, do it responsibly.
+Check that there is the smallest possible risk of fire.

 Your heat lamp needs to be away from anything flammable and secured to a base.
-If you have a small, enclose coop I do not recommend taking the risk of using a heat lamp.
+If you have a small, enclosed coop, I do not recommend taking the risk of using a heat lamp.
 For more tips on heat lamp safety, read this post by Homesteading.com before making your decision.

 Heat plates

 Another internet find, folks have been bringing their crockpots to the cool weather rescue.
-I don’t suggest leaving a crockpot plugged into over night in the coop (fire).
-But during daylight hours under superviison, this is a great idea.
+I don’t suggest leaving a crockpot plugged in overnight in the coop (fire hazard).
+But during daylight hours under supervision, this is a great idea.

 All you do is plug in your crockpot, add water, and turn it on!
 It’s best to use a low setting so your flock doesn’t hurt themselves.
 In a pinch, this would be a great option to help keep chickens warm in extreme weather.